lwojcik/react-twitch-ext-onauthorized/CONTRIBUTING.md

 # Contributing

-Fastify-twitch-ebs-tools is as an open source project.
+React-twitch-ext-onauthorized is as an open source project.
 Contributions of any kind are welcome.

 You can contribute to the project in many ways: